-We stayed in Vila Madalena!
+We stayed at Selina in Vila Madalena!
 Only the trendiest, most bohemian neighbourhood.
-We slept at Selina, we’d noticed Selina’s properties were popping up all over South and Central America in the hottest locations.
+We’d noticed their properties were popping up all over South and Central America in the hottest locations.
 Their co-working spaces, gorgeous fittings and their minimalist styled rooms are simply stunning.

 Lucky for you – this blog isn’t about politics, so let’s get on with it!

 Hitting the ground running: for starters, I couldn’t more highly recommend the Free Walking Tour of downtown (historic centre) São Paulo.
 I enjoyed it so much, I even partook in the graffiti walking tour of Vila Madalena too.

 (If you’re new to FWT’s, they’re an independent business who introduce visitors to all manner of things like history, culture, art, food and language.
 They’re technically free – but you technically need to give them a tip for their time.
 They’re run the world over – and usually begin at 11am. )